Skip to main content

 Ancillary Review(s)

-Ancillary reviewers are assigned to studies that may require additional MSU or other institutional reviews (e.g. hospital partners, biosafety review, raffle or drawings), that may utilize MSU resources (e.g. MSU Radiology), or that may be subject to additional federal requirements (e.g. Compliance office for U.S. Food and Drug Administration requirements, clinical research billing compliance).
-The ancillary reviewer(s) is assigned to the study by the IRB coordinator.
+Ancillary reviewers are assigned to studies that may require additional MSU or other institutional reviews (e.g. hospital partners, biosafety review, raffle or drawings), that may utilize MSU resources, or that may be subject to additional federal requirements (e.g. Compliance office for U.S. Food and Drug Administration requirements, clinical research billing compliance).
+The ancillary reviewer(s) is assigned to the study by the IRB coordinator or other HRPP staff.
 Depending on the ancillary review type and need, a response may be needed from the ancillary reviewer before an approval letter can be released.
+Before an IRB approval letter can be sent, the MSU IRB online system notifies the IRB coordinator of any required ancillary reviews that have not been received.

 Review Level